Flexibility - Mobility Mobility

 What types of flexibility exercises are there?

-The various techniques of stretching may be grouped as Static, Ballistic, Dynamic, Active, Passive, Isometric and Assisted.
+The various stretching techniques may be grouped as Static, Ballistic, Dynamic, Active, Passive, Isometric and Assisted.
 Click here for some examples of general mobility exercises.

 Static stretching

-Static stretching involves gradually easing into the stretch position and holding the position.
+Static stretching (isometric contractions) involves gradually easing into the stretch position and holding it.
 The amount of time a static stretch is held depends on your objectives.
-If it is part of your cool down then stretches should be held for 10 seconds, if it is to improve your range of mobility then hold the stretch for 30 seconds.
+If it is part of your cool-down then stretches should be held for 10 seconds, if it is to improve your range of mobility, then hold the stretch for 30 seconds.
 Often in static stretching, you are advised to move further into the stretch position as the stretch sensation subsides.
 Click here for some examples of static stretching exercises

 Ballistic stretching